 ⚠️ IMPORTANT MEDICAL DISCLAIMER

-This tool is for **informational purposes ONLY** and is **NOT a substitute for medical advice or treatment.** Conditions like osteopenia and osteoporosis are serious and require diagnosis and a comprehensive management plan from a qualified doctor. **Do not use this information to self-diagnose or self-treat any bone health condition.** Dietary choices should always be discussed with your healthcare provider, especially if you are taking medications like blood thinners.
+This tool is for informational and educational purposes ONLY and is NOT a substitute for professional medical advice, diagnosis, or treatment.
+Conditions like osteopenia and osteoporosis are serious and require diagnosis and comprehensive management from a qualified healthcare provider.
+Do not use this information to self-diagnose or self-treat any bone health condition.
+Dietary choices should always be discussed with your doctor, especially if you’re taking medications like blood thinners (Warfarin, Coumadin).
+Always consult your physician before making significant dietary changes.

-A geriatric dietitian or an expert from the National Osteoporosis Foundation would explain that our bones are living tissue, constantly being broken down and rebuilt.
-A diet rich in specific bone-supporting nutrients is crucial for ensuring that we build more bone than we lose, especially as we age.
+Bone health experts from the National Osteoporosis Foundation explain that our bones are living tissue, constantly being broken down and rebuilt throughout our lives.
+A diet rich in specific bone-supporting nutrients is crucial for ensuring we build more bone than we lose, especially as we age.
+Understanding nutrient density and proper portions helps optimize bone health.

 Understanding Key Bone Nutrients

-- Calcium: This is the primary mineral that gives bones their hardness and structure.
-A diet lacking in calcium forces the body to pull it from the bones, weakening them over time.
+- Calcium: The primary mineral giving bones their hardness and structure.
+A diet lacking calcium forces your body to pull it from bones, weakening them over time.
+Daily needs: 1,000-1,200mg for adults.

-- Magnesium: This mineral is a critical cofactor that helps your body convert Vitamin D into its active form, which is necessary for calcium absorption.
-It also plays a direct role in the structure of the bone matrix.
+- Magnesium: A critical cofactor that helps convert Vitamin D into its active form, necessary for calcium absorption.
+It also plays a direct role in bone matrix structure.
+Daily needs: 310-420mg for adults.

-Note: Vitamin D is also critical for calcium absorption but is not significantly present in these foods.
-It is primarily obtained from sun exposure or supplements as advised by a doctor.
+Note: Vitamin D is also critical for calcium absorption but isn’t significantly present in these foods.
+It’s primarily obtained from sun exposure or supplements as advised by your doctor.

 Calcium